keboola/developers-docs/extend/component/implementation/r.md

 app$getParameters()$myParameter
 {% endhighlight %}

-The library contains a single [RC class](http://adv-r.had.co.nz/OO-essentials.html#rc) `DockerApplication`; a parameter of the constructor is the path to the data directory.
+The library contains a single [RC class](http://adv-r.had.co.nz/OO-essentials.html#rc) `DockerApplication`; the parameter of the constructor is the path to the data directory.
-Call `readConfig()` to actually read and parse the configuration file.
-The above would read the `myParameter` parameter from the user-supplied configuration:
+After that you can call `readConfig()` to actually read and parse the configuration file, and then read the `myParameter` parameter from the user-supplied configuration:

 {% highlight json %}
 {